MicrosoftDocs/cpp-docs/docs/cpp/cpp-constant-expressions.md

 char chArray[(int)Size];
 ```

-Explicit conversions to integral types are legal in constant expressions; all other types and derived types are illegal except when used as operands to the `sizeof` operator.
+Explicit conversions to integral types are legal in constant expressions; all other types and derived types are illegal except when used as operands to the **sizeof** operator.

 The comma operator and assignment operators cannot be used in constant expressions.

-## See Also
+## See also
  [Types of Expressions](../cpp/types-of-expressions.md)